mbloch/mapshaper/docs/reference.md

 Point features are cleaned by removing duplicate coordinates within the same feature.

 `gap-width=`  (polygons) Fill gaps narrower than this width (e.g. `2m`, `0`).
 Each gap’s width is estimated from its area and perimeter (roughly, how wide a long thin shape would be if straightened out), so slender cracks are filled while more compact holes of similar area, such as small lakes, are more likely to be kept.
-Defaults to an automatic value based on the median segment length of the layer.
-The same width applies to the cracks that `close-outer-gaps` reaches.
+The default is an automatic width based on the geometry of the layer.

 `close-outer-gaps`  (polygons) Close cracks that open onto the outside of the mosaic, up to the width set by `gap-width=`.
 Such a crack is not enclosed by polygons, so there is no gap for the ordinary filling to find.
 Its mouth is pinched shut where the two sides come within that width of each other, which encloses it, and it is then filled — or divided between its neighbors, where it borders three or more of them — like any other gap.
 Only the pinched pair of vertices moves, half the width of the mouth each, and interior gaps are filled exactly as they are without this option.
 It is opt-in because it seals off narrow openings in a coverage, which are not always mistakes.